 The Adolescent Health and Development in Context study (R01DA032371) is a large-scale, longitudinal, representative data collection effort focused on the social and spatial contexts of youth development.
 The project uses an innovative combination of smartphone-based GPS and ecological momentary assessment to gather real-time data on the everyday experiences of urban youth.
 The project is currently funded by NIDA (R01DA042080) to explore the links between exposure to violence, neural development, and substance use.

 The Motivation and Cognitive Science Laboratory is dedicated to understanding how what people want (motivation) and how they think (cognition) interact to shape judgment and decision.
 We use a variety of cognitive, behavioral, and, more recently, neuroscientific methods, to examine why people make decisions and behave in ways that undermine their valued goals.

 Dr. Kraemer’s laboratory is dedicated to the understanding of integrated physiology of physical function and how it mediates brain function.
 Using exercise stress models, we study cognition, recovery modalities, physical injury, and their effects on the brain.
 By better understanding stress, will allow improved coping and therapeutic strategies to effectively modulate it in people from all walks of life trying to optimize human performance.

 The Krajbich Lab studies Neuroeconomics and Decision Neuroscience.
 Their research combines tools from psychology, neuroscience, and economics to investigate the mechanisms behind decision-making.
-They are an interdisciplinary lab interested both in using economic tasks and theory to better understand cognitive neuroscience, and in using models and measures from cognitive neuroscience to do better economics.
+They are particularly focused on dynamic, computational modeling. https://u.osu.edu/krajbichlab/

 Marjean Kulp and Nicklaus Fogt